JonsPool/Poolvarme/README.md

 Now, you can make your changes by repeating the following steps as often as you need:

-1. Modify `./src/spotelly.js` and/or `./src/endpoint.html` as needed.
+1. Modify `./src/spotelly.js` and/or `./src/endpoint.html` as needed
-2. Run `npm run build` to execute the HTML compression and merge.
+2. Run `npm run build` to execute the HTML compression and merge
-3. Install the merged source file `./dist/final.js` on your Shelly.
+3. Install the merged source file `./dist/final.js` on your Shelly´

-See the source code in the build script `build.js` for a more detailed description of the compression and merge process.
+See the source code in the build script `build.js` for a detailed description of the compression and merge process.